-Starting January 2018: for summer/fall 2018, permits and associated fees must be submitted at least 60 days in advance.
+Starting January 2018, permits and associated fees must be submitted at least 60 days in advance.

 There are two types of applications: